• Skip to Content

 L40 SOC 3660 Social Conflict

-Comparative and historical examination of conflict between social groups, including groups defined by race, ethnicity and class.
-Readings combine classical and contemporary perspectives on collective conflict with in-depth analyses of historical and contemporary episodes.
-We discuss various ways in which conflicts can manifest, including the formation and hardening of divisive attitudes, discriminatory lawmaking and criminal justice practices, riots and collective violence, residential segregation, and sustained social movement activity.
-Prerequisite: introductory course in sociology or consent of the instructor.
+This course is a comparative and historical examination of conflict between social groups, including groups defined by race, ethnicity, and class.
+Course readings will combine classical and contemporary perspectives on collective conflict with in-depth analyses of historical and contemporary episodes.
+The course will discuss the various ways in which conflicts can manifest, including: the formation and hardening of divisive attitudes; discriminatory lawmaking and criminal justice practices; riots and collective violence; residential segregation; and sustained social movement activity.
+Prerequisite: successful completion of an introductory Sociology course or consent of the instructor.

 Credit 3 units.
 A&S IQ: SSC, SC, SD Arch: SSC Art: SSC BU: BA EN: S